Big Brother 8 (American season): America's Player

 At the end of each show (starting July 8), Eric was asked to complete a task that America specified by voting on CBS.com or by text messaging.
-For every five tasks Eric completed, he was rewarded with $10,000 (USD).
+For every five tasks he completed, he was rewarded with $10,000 (USD).
 Viewers were able to vote on tasks from the end of an episode until midnight Pacific Time.
 Once Eric received the task, he had to make a meaningful effort to complete the task.
-However, he could have decided how to complete the task.
 In addition, as part of the twist, America voted on behalf of Eric in each Eviction Vote.
-Eric was a jury member on finale night, and the viewers voted that Dick should receive Eric's vote to win the game.
+Eric was a jury member on finale night, and the viewers voted that Dick should receive his vote to win the game.

 The title "America's Player" did lead to a bit of confusion, since Canadians were still allowed to vote online.
-Allison Grodner, the executive producer, chuckled while telling Global TV, "We are certainly not trying to exclude any of our viewers so we will call this...the 'Canadian-American Player'." or as Canadian fans might say, the "Viewer's Player".
+Allison Grodner, the executive producer, told Global TV, "We are certainly not trying to exclude any of our viewers so we will call this...the 'Canadian-American Player'." or as Canadian fans might say, the "Viewer's Player".

 Tasks overview

-Every week Eric was given three tasks he must attempt to complete.
+Every week, Eric was given three tasks he must attempt to complete.
 He was given the task in the Diary Room shortly after voting ended, which is midnight Pacific Time on nights that CBS airs episodes: Tuesday, Thursday, and Sunday.

 Thursday's Task involved the Nominations: